zeroc-ice/ice-demos/cpp11/IceGrid/secure/README.md

 ```

 The keytool utility from the Java Development Kit is also required to
-generate Java KeyStore files so you need to add the the JDK bin
+generate Java KeyStore files so you need to add the JDK bin directory
-directory to your PATH (if it's not found, `makedemocerts.py` will print
+to your PATH (if it's not found, `makedemocerts.py` will print
 a warning).

 For simplicity, the certificates created by `makedemocerts.py` are not